Painting our oak cabinets white is one of the most worthwhile DIY projects I have ever tackled. Seriously, one of the very best.

 Before doing anything else, your cabinets need to be very, very clean.
 Even though they look clean, cooking grease builds up over the years and paint most definitely does not like to stick to grease.

 A lot of people use TSP to degrease their cabinets, but I read a tip that Dawn dish soap works just as well.
 And since I swear by Dawn for cleaning just about anything, that is what I went with.
-I wiped my cabinets down with soapy water and then wiped them down with a clean rag to remove any soapy residue.

 I followed this up with DecoArt stain blocker.
-This also helps with making sure any lingering grease and grime is sealed away, but more importantly, it keeps wood tannins from ruining your paint job.
+This helps with making sure any lingering grease and grime is sealed away, but more importantly, it keeps wood tannins from ruining your paint job.

 Have you ever painted a piece of wood furniture white only to find the wood color seeping through your fresh white paint?
 These are wood tannins seeping through.